Search for a new neutral gauge boson produced in association with one or two b jets and decaying into a pair of muons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 Searches for a \PZpr boson inclusive in associated jet multiplicity have been performed by both the ATLAS and CMS Collaborations in dielectron and dimuon final states using data collected during the LHC Run 2~\cite{201968, 2020-04-dilepton-final-states,CMS-PAS-EXO-19-019}, which spanned the years 2015--2018.
 These searches assume flavor universality of the couplings to all quark and lepton generations, and the leading order (LO) gauge boson production is driven by light-quark initial states.
 Assuming a \PZpr boson with the same couplings to the third-generation fermions as the SM \PZ boson, bounds on the \PZpr boson mass ($m_{\PZpr}$) are found for the $\PZpr \to \Pgt^{+}\Pgt^{-}$ decay mode, excluding $m_{\PZpr}$ up to 2.42 (ATLAS)~\cite{ATLAS_2018_ditau} and 3.5\TeV (CMS)~\cite{CMS_2025_tau_pairs}$,$ and for the $\PZpr \to \PQb\PAQb$ decay mode, excluding $m_{\PZpr}$ up to 2.7 (ATLAS)~\cite{ATLAS_2020_dijet} and 2.4\TeV (CMS)~\cite{CMS_2023_btagged_dijet}.
-Models that prefer third-generation quark production modes, such as those in Ref.~\cite{PhysRevD.97.075035}, which proposes a \PZpr boson decaying to muons that could accommodate flavor anomalies and be detected at the LHC, and those in Refs.~\cite{Lynch_2001, Chivukula_1994, Muller_1996}, which propose \PZpr bosons decaying to tau leptons, are not directly excluded.
-We probe the muon decay as a benchmark model and are not specifically sensitive to a tau decay scenario.
-Diagrams for the \PZpr production and decay are shown in Fig.~\ref{fig:Feynman}.
+Models that prefer third-generation quark production modes, such as those in Ref. ~\cite{PhysRevD.97.075035}, which proposes a \PZpr boson decaying to muons that could accommodate flavor anomalies and be detected at the LHC.
+We probe the decay to muons of a \PZpr boson (with no coupling to electrons) produced via bottom-bottom or bottom-strange quark fusion as a benchmark model.
+A \PZpr decay into a tau lepton pair is not considered.
+Consequently, models in Refs.~\cite{Lynch_2001, Chivukula_1994, Muller_1996}, which propose \PZpr bosons decaying to tau leptons, are not directly excluded.
+Diagrams for the \PZpr boson production and decay are shown in Fig.~\ref{fig:Feynman}.